ERAS Photo Guidelines and Requirements

 Preparing your ERAS or ResidencyCAS photo is just one step in presenting a complete, professional application.
 IMGPrep provides structured assistance with every residency document—including your ERAS Personal Statement, ResidencyCAS Worksheet, and CV—to ensure your file meets AAMC and program expectations.

-👉 Schedule a Complimentary Consultation
+👉 Schedule Consultation

 For additional guidance, see: